 - Clean your silver jewellery with a mild soap and water solution, allowing the water to bead up, and then patting dry with a soft cloth.
 For more stubborn dirt, use a cleaner designed for silver use.
-(Please do not use a dip if the jewellery contains gemstones).
+(Please do not use a dip if the jewellery contains pearls or gemstones).

 - Store your silver in a cool, dry place, preferably in a tarnish-preventive bag or wrapped in a piece of felt or soft cloth.

 - Store pieces individually so that they don’t knock together and scratch.

 - Do not rub silver with anything other than a polishing cloth.
 Tissue paper or paper towels can cause scratches because of the fibres in these products.

 - Make sure your silver is not exposed to air and light during storage – this can cause silver to tarnish.

 - Don’t wear sterling silver in chlorinated water or when working with household chemicals.
 Excessive perspiration can accelerate tarnishing.
 It’s a good move to remove jewellery when completing household chores, swimming, sunbathing, showering or participating in sport/active activities.

 - Lotions, cosmetics, hair spray, hair products and perfumes can also accelerate tarnishing, so it’s best to add jewellery to your outfit as the finishing touch.